nus-cs2113-AY2324S2/ip/docs/README.md

 * `event Programming workshop /from Monday 10am /to Monday 1pm`

 ### List all tasks: `list`
-Shows a list of all tasks in the Nick Chatbot.
+Shows a list of all tasks in the nick Chatbot.

 Format: `list`